srikanth-narayanan/Traffic-Sign-Classifier/README.md

     - Use of different normalisation methods.
     - Apply different image augmentation methods.
 - Measure of system performance.
-- Tuning of system performance.
+- Tuning of hyper parameters
 - Run classifier on Test data.